 Based on these results we will create the roadmap, as well as the educational video explaining the concept.
 During the second half of the project there will be two partner meetings.

 The first output of Bildung project is a comprehensive paper explaining the concept of Bildung and how it can be used in adult learning and education sector.

 There are many definitions of Bildung existing.
-The definition of the European Bildung Network is the following:
+The Bildung project uses the following definition: